Hafza-Noor/Titanic_survival_predictions/README.md

 Titanic Survival Prediction

-An end-to-end Machine Learning project based on the Titanic dataset.
-The project covers data exploration, preprocessing, feature preparation, model training, evaluation, comparison, and Kaggle submission.
+A machine learning project using the famous Titanic dataset from Kaggle.
+The goal of the project is to predict whether a passenger survived based on different passenger and ticket-related features.

+I worked through the full machine learning process, starting with exploring the data and handling missing values, then training and comparing different classification models before creating a final Kaggle submission.

 Project Overview

-The objective of this project is to predict whether a Titanic passenger survived based on information such as passenger class, sex, age, family relationships, fare, and port of embarkation.
+The model uses information such as:

+Passenger class

+Sex

+Age

+Number of siblings/spouses aboard

+Number of parents/children aboard

+Fare

+Port of embarkation

-The project was developed using Python and Scikit-learn, with multiple classification models tested and compared using a validation dataset.
+The project was built using Python and Scikit-learn, with a few different classification algorithms tested on a validation set.

-Technologies Used
+Tools & Libraries

 Python